rashevskyv/4IFIR/docs_en/docs/WIZARD_GUIDE.md

 For more load, you can switch the console to docked mode using ReversNX.
 Each test should last about 15-20 minutes.

 ## 4IFIR WIZARD

+### Preliminary optimizations
+**Applying these settings can achieve an increase of up to 500 MB/s**
+* **Smart mode - QuickTune - eBamatic - e.BAMATIC Stage** - Selection of the eBamatic optimization level.
+The higher the value, the more aggressive the optimization.
+>Increase the values one step at a time and test for stability with MemBench + a game
+* **4advanced-4ekate** – A free performance boost (about 200 MB/s) by selecting ST2.
+(Works not for everyone, there may be problems with the console waking up from sleep)
+>No need to test; it either works or it doesn't
+>**IMPORTANT!!!** Currently, enabling ST2 should be done in [KipTool](https://github.com/kawaii-flesh/KipTool/releases/), because enabling ST2 through Wizard causes sleep problems.

 ### CPU
 I recommend starting with the CPU settings, as the CPU is independent of RAM and GPU.
 This means even if you want to create a new kip in the future (more power-efficient or higher-performing), you won't need to reconfigure the CPU section.